KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Join-Windows11-VM-to-Domain.md

 - Firewall settings on the server
 - That the client and server are on the same internal network

-✅ Joining a Windows 11 machine to a domain simulates a common enterprise setup and enables you to practice user management, group policies, and permissions.
+✅ Joining a Windows 11 machine to a domain and creating domain users simulates a common enterprise setup and enables you to practice user management, group policies, permissions, etc, in an Active Directory environment.

----

-📸 *Insert screenshot suggestions where marked to enhance visual learning.*